Not-A-Builder/N-Queen-Solutions/README.md

 ### Support me
 If you have any other solution to this fantastic problem, feel free to share with me.
-I am open to collaborations.
+I am open to collaborations!
 Feel free to contact me at rb1311997@gmail.com

 ## Thank you!